Speciality coffee beans online

 What is speciality coffee?

-Coffee Professionals always want to ensure those speciality coffee beans produce the perfect cup.
-So whether you enjoy your speciality coffee brewed at home or barista prepared in a speciality coffee shop, you will know you are drinking the best coffees from around the world.
-Speciality coffee roasters will always be needed to ensure your speciality coffee is produced to the highest quality and that you get the best coffee.
+Coffee Professionals always want to ensure those beans produce the perfect cup.
+So whether you enjoy your coffee brewed at home or barista prepared in a coffee shop, you will know you are drinking the best coffees from around the world.
+Speciality coffee roasters will always be needed to ensure your coffee is produced to the highest quality and that you get the best coffee.

 The term “speciality coffee” was first used in 1974 by Erna Knutsen in the Tea & Coffee Trade Journal.
-Knutsen used speciality to describe speciality coffee beans with the best coffee flavour produced in unique micro-climates.
-The coffee trade journal is a great source to stay updated with all the tea and coffee news.
+Knutsen used speciality to describe coffee beans with the best coffee flavour produced in unique micro-climates.
+The Coffee Trade Journal is an excellent source for staying updated with all the tea and coffee news.

 Does speciality grade coffee differ in taste to regular non-speciality coffee?

-As ardent speciality coffee drinkers, we think so!
+As ardent coffee drinkers, we think so!
 Speciality coffee has a smooth taste and delicious flavour, while regular ground coffee can be bitter and poorly quality.
-Tastes can differ from coffee supplier, coffee roaster and/or depending on the farmer, the speciality coffee beans and the specific speciality coffee roasters too.
+Tastes can differ from coffee supplier to coffee roaster and/or depending on the farmer, the coffee beans, and the coffee roasters.

-Speciality coffee flavour quality can be subjective and depends on the coffee buyer’s palette or what coffee you are used to.
+Coffee flavour quality can be subjective and depends on the coffee buyer’s palette or what coffee you are used to.
 In our opinion, regular coffee is a sneaky way of saying low-quality.
-Speciality coffees, however, are of the highest quality.

 Is whole bean coffee better than ground coffee?